Grids Often Outperform Implicit Neural Representations at Compressing Dense Signals: Appendix

 To ensure the parameter count remains consistent while preserving the characteristics of each model, we solve a quadratic equation to calculate the number of neurons \(x\)\ to use in each hidden layer of an MLP, using the convention that the input and output layers are distinct from the hidden layers:

 The quadratic term has a coefficient corresponding to the number of hidden layers $L$ in the MLP.
 The linear term includes contributions from the weights of the input and output layers $(d_{in\ \text{or}\ enc}$ and $d_{out})$ of the MLP as well as the bias parameters of the hidden layers.
-The constant term includes the total model size, the bias parameters of the input and output layers, and any trainable parameters in a separate embedding, $\textrm{Params}_{enc}$, which is only used for Instant-NGP (to represent the parameters in the hash tables).
+The constant term includes the parameters that do not depend on the hidden width $x$, such as the input and output bias terms and any trainable parameters in a separate embedding, $\textrm{Params}_{enc}$, which is only used for Instant-NGP.
+The right-hand side $P$ denotes the target total parameter budget.
 By solving this quadratic equation, we can determine the appropriate number of neurons in each hidden layer for an INR constrained by a specific parameter count.
 For hybrid methods (Instant-NGP and GA-Planes), most of the parameters are allocated to the grid-based features rather than the MLP decoder, so we adjust model size primarily by varying the size of these feature grids.
 For Instant-NGP this is done by changing the size of the hash tables and keeping the width of the decoder MLP fixed; for GA-Planes we vary the feature dimension of the grids, which also controls the width of the decoder MLP.
-For Gaussian Splatting, we counted the number of parameters for one gaussian and divided the allocated number of parameters to get the total number of Gaussians.
+For Gaussian Splatting, we counted the number of parameters for one Gaussian and divided the allocated number of parameters to get the total number of Gaussians.
 Since the structure of BACON is more complex, we manually swept the model architecture parameters to achieve the allocated model sizes.
 Details of these model parameters are in \Cref{tab:scale_specific_params}.

 All models are trained using the Adam optimizer with $\beta = (0.9, 0.999)$ and learning rates tuned via grid search on the Star Target image at model size $1 \times 10^4$ (see \Cref{tab:grid_vs_fourfeat_startarget}).
 Initialization schemes follow prior work: Fourier Features use Gaussian-initialized embeddings~\cite{tancik2020fourier} and SIREN uses small uniform weights to prevent sinusoidal explosion~\cite{sitzmann2020implicit}.
 Mean-squared error loss is used for all experiments, with optional total-variation regularization applied to grid-based models to encourage smoothness on generalization tasks.
 All experiments are conducted on an NVIDIA RTX A6000 GPU with 48GB VRAM, with memory usage posing no limitations.